valh411a/Fuzzer-Project/README.md

     - see [fuzzer.py](fuzzer.py), line 38-40 for said output code
 - Referenced from a similarly designed Fuzzer project code
     - https://github.com/tofferrosen/Fuzzer
+    - currently in process of migrating code to my own format using mechanical soup as the basis

 If you have any questions, feel free to email me.